MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-to-azure-service-bus-v2.md

 ---
 title: PublishToAzureServiceBus@2 - Publish To Azure Service Bus v2 task
-description: Sends a message to Azure Service Bus using a service connection (no agent is required). ms.date: 06/11/2024
+description: Sends a message to Azure Service Bus using a service connectionno, with no agent required. ms.date: 06/11/2024
 monikerRange: "=azure-pipelines"
 ---